 After using the device, clean the bottle and nipple as usual.
 Do not boil the tube.
 The tube should be emptied after use and then rinsed through with hot water (suck up hot water into the tube from a cup) and then hung up to dry.
 Soap, though not necessary, may be used if desired, but rinse the tube well.
 Tubes may become stiff and unsuitable for use after a few days to a week.

-A homemade supplemental nursing system can be used as a way to give your baby supplemental milk at the breast.
+A homemade supplemental nursing system can be used as a way to give your baby supplemental milk at the breast or via finger feeding.
 It is an alternative to cup feeding, or using a bottle.
 However it is not suitable for all babies.
 A supplemental nursing system has a number of disadvantages as well as advantages and is best used under the supervision of an IBCLC lactation consultant or other health professional.
 This article should be read in conjunction with Breastfeeding With a Supplemental Nursing System.